-There are three primary problems in Hampton and Poquoson, Virginia associated with coastal storm risk:
+There are two primary problems in Miami-Dade County associated with coastal storm risk:

-- The geographic proximity to the coast, low-lying elevation, and dense population increases the Peninsula Region's vulnerability to coastal storm risks and associated human health and life safety risks. - Increasing high tides (including exceptionally high tides, sometimes referred to as king tides) result in exacerbated coastal storm risks and risks of damages to infrastructure, natural resources, and communities. - Incorporating changing conditions such as sea level change, land subsidence, and regional groundwater withdrawals exacerbate flooding during storm events.
+- The geographic proximity to the coast, low-lying elevation, and dense population increases Miami-Dade County's vulnerability to coastal storm risks and associated human health and life safety risks. - Increasing sea level change impacts result in exacerbated coastal storm risks and risks of damages to infrastructure, natural resources, and communities in Miami-Dade County.